-A major theme of the module is to address why the Chinese communist regime is more durable and resilient than other non-democratic countries in achieving both economic growth and political stability and acquiring international influence, despite the fact that it faces numerous mounting development and governance challenges.
+A theme running through various lectures of this module is to ask why post-Mao China has performed better than many other authoritarian regimes in achieving both economic growth and political stability and acquiring international influence, despite the fact that China faces numerous mounting development challenges.

 Method of assessment

-- Understand the evolution of China's political institutions.
+1. Understand the influence of revolutions on the evolution of China's political institutions;

-- Understand the predominant role of the Communist Party in ruling the country.
+2. Understand the predominant role of the Communist Party in ruling the country;

-- Analyse the pressing issues challenging the country in its path to development.
+3. Analyse the pressing issues challenging the country in its path to development;

-- Analyse China’s importance as a political power and a rising economic power and analyse its role in the emerging post-Cold War regional and global order.
+4. Understand China’s importance as a political power and a rising economic power in the emerging post-Cold War global order;